In early June, we spent time exploring and learning about some fun things to do in Cascade Idaho.

 The Payette River flows along HWY 55 as you travel up north (and up a bit in elevation so if you’re towing an RV be prepared for some grade changes).

-I hope to start sharing more with you about what we discover regarding to visiting this amazing state of Idaho.
+I hope to start sharing more with you about what we discover while visiting this amazing state of Idaho.
 Such as finding great Idaho hot springs near Boise.
 Or finding some fun things to do in Northern Idaho.
 Or staying close to home in the Treasure Valley while finding fun things to do in Meridian Idaho.

 Yet today, I want to share our experience to help give you a few ideas of things to do in Cascade, Idaho.